VertisPro/fasthealth-tools/README.md

     />
 </p>

-FastHealth-Tools is a set of data munging tools in healthcare provided by [VertisPro][].
+FastHealth-Tools is a set of data munging tools and utilities for healthcare data provided by [VertisPro][].

 These tools provide a preliminary set of data identification and cleaning tools that are often required when dealing with healthcare data in machine learning and data analytics.